gintskk/execution-log-parser/README.md

 Note: If you put an execution trace that violates sequential consistency for one of its exectuions inside ***sc_traces*** or one that doesn't violate sequential consistency for one of its executions inside ***sc_violating_traces*** the second test ***run_sc_consistency*** will fail, so be sure to check this before adding the trace in one of the directory.

+This repo can be cloned inside c11 tester and the output of a trace can be piped directly into the ./sc_check.